emqx/eip/active/0019-plugins.md

     - Compatible with EMQ X version(s), implicit low boundary of supported versions range is `5.0.0`, also to support version compares: `~>`, `>=`, `>`, `<=`, `<`, `==`
       ref: https://github.com/erlang/rebar3/blob/c102379385013896711bba3969f280f851c67cc7/src/rebar_packages.erl#L376-L392
     - Supported OTP releases (has to be the same as EMQ X's supported OTP versions)

+We will perhaps need a rebar3 plugin for to help generate the metadata file.

 ## User Interface